dorukkilitcioglu/books2rec/README.md

 ![RapidMiner Item Recommendation Process](data/images/rapidminer.png "RapidMiner Item Recommendation Process")

 ### <a name="mahout"></a><img src="data/images/mahout-logo.svg" alt="Mahout Logo" width="30%">
 [Apache Mahout](https://mahout.apache.org/) is a distributed linear algebra framework that has a lot of built-in Machine Learning algorithms.
 Crucially for us, it implements a lot of the most common algorithms for recommender systems out of the box.
 We used Mahout's `ItemBasedRecommender` in order to generate item recommendations.
+We were able to achive a RMSE of 0.888.
 The Eclipse project that was used to generate recommendations can be found in the [Mahout/RecommenderSystem](Mahout/RecommenderSystem) folder.

 ### Surprise
 [Surprise](http://surpriselib.com/) is a Python library designed to generate recommendations and evaluate recommenders.
 It provides a nice API and a nice pipeline for recommender systems, but we found that it was not as malleable as we wanted it to be.
 It proved to be quite difficult getting different sorts of recommenders to work nicely with it's pipeline, but standard algorithms like SVD was a breeze.